Ethiopia: Building Capacity for Woreda Disaster Risk Reduction and Climate Change Adaptation

 Ethiopia has experienced steady economic growth in the recent past, but is also one of the most disaster-prone countries in Africa.
-Therefore, development programs focusing on reducing disaster risks will be key to protecting economic gains while also promoting sustainable development.
+Therefore, development programs focusing on reducing disaster risks are key to protect economic gains while also promoting sustainable development.

 The primary objective of the activity was to support the efforts of Disaster Risk Management and Food Security Sector (DRMFSS), a department of the Ethiopian government, in achieving disaster risk profiling of the 27 Woredas (districts) as part of the National Growth and Transformation Plan (GTP), and to effectively mainstream Disaster Risk Management (DRM) measures in the country.

 The following activities were implemented:

 - Improved Disaster Risk Profiles, Preparedness Plans and Contingencay Plans were developed for all of the 27 selected Woredas.

 - The 27 Woreda Disaster Risk Profiles were added to the government's risk profile database.